 Lamptey was one of the most hyped talents back during his Chelsea days, since he even made it through the youth ranks for them, but eventually only got three appearances for the main team.
 However, Lamptey’s move to Brighton changed everything, and he is one of the few relatively short defenders out there currently in Europe’s top five leagues.
 The right-back has amassed 103 appearances at Brighton and is a first team player.

 His performances have led to many clubs monitoring him since he is 24 years old and can be a valuable asset.
 On the international stage, Lamptey has opted to represent Ghana instead of England despite playing for their U-19 side.
-Tariq Lamptey’s best attribute is his endurance and blitzing speed since he has recorded top speeds as fast as Mohamed Salah and Adama Traore who are some of the fastest players in the world.
+Tariq Lamptey’s best attribute is his endurance and blitzing speed, since he has recorded top speeds as fast as Mohamed Salah and Adama Traore, who are some of the fastest players in the world.
+Currently, Lamptey plays for Brighton and he has scored 3 goals and provided 2 assists in his 20 appearances for the Premier League side last season, making him one of the shortest player ever.

 Key Stats | Figures |